samkikibaker/ds-project-template/README.md

 │       └── visualization  <- Scripts to create exploratory and results-oriented visualizations.
 └── tests                  <- Tests for functions in src.
 ```

-## Future
-* Test this template in more environments.
-* Add functionality to automatically generate documentation.